 Learn about these waterwise edible gardens in Fairfield and around the county.

-Learn about these edible gardens that bring healthy produce to local communities.
+Learn about the Solano Gardens program and these edible gardens that bring healthy produce to local communities.

 Sustainable Landscaping Sites

 Have a site for a project in Fairfield?
 Fill out our Sustainable Landscaping Interest Form.

 Interested in volunteering with Sustainable Solano in Fairfield?
 Fill out our volunteer interest form.